outworkers/phantom/docs/basics/primitives.md

 for any type `X` we want, provided there is a bijection from `T` to `X`, or in simple terms a way to convert a `T to an `X` and an `X` back to a `T` without losing any details in the process.

-The signature of `derive` looks like this.
-We use a context bound on `Source` to tell the compiler we expect type `Source` to have a pre-defined primitive, and the two parameters are the conversion functions.
-The output is a `Primitive[Target]`, as anticipated.
+The implementation of `derive`, uses context bound on `Source` to tell the compiler the type `Source` should be an already defined primitive, and the two parameters are the conversion functions from `Source` to `Target`.
+The output is a `Primitive[Target]`.

 ```
 def derive[